-Fewer players in reception also means fewer seasons to manage.
+Fewer players in reception also means fewer seams to manage.
 That too should lead to better team passing.
 Additionally, fewer passers means more flexibility so you can do things like get the setter closer to target, hide priority hitters, and the like.

 A history lesson

 Believe it or not, before the USA men’s team of the early 1980s went to a 2-man reception, 4 and 5 person reception was common at even the top level.
 Before long, everyone was moving in that direction.
 I even used it in the late 90s with a boys’ high school age team.

 The jump serve changed things, though – especially the top spin variety that developed initially in the 1980s.
 Harder serves made it tougher for two players to cover the court, so most teams went to three at the higher levels.